 A custom-made dollhouse is an ideal toy to teach your (grand)children to use their creativity.
-However, to make a wooden dollhouse yourself, you need DIY dollhouse plans.
+However, to make a wooden dollhouse yourself, you need DIY doll house plans or building plans.

 In the blog post of today, I am trying to give you 19 of those building plans, so that you can start creating a solid and pretty dollhouse:-).

 Beware that lots of these DIY plans are free, but there are also some very affordable plans on Etsy!